langdon/summit-2015-lab-15812/labs/chapter3.md

 The `/var/lib/mysql` should also be mounted to persistent storage on the host.

 Once we've inspected the container stop and remove it. `docker ps -ql` prints the ID of the latest created container.
+First you will need to exit the container.

 ```
+exit
 docker stop $(docker ps -ql)
 docker rm $(docker ps -ql)
 ```

 ### Create the Dockerfiles

 Now we will develop the two images.
 Using the information above and the Dockerfile from Lab 2 as a guide we will create Dockerfiles for each service.
 For this lab we have created a directory for each service with the required files for the service.
+Please explore these directories and check out the contents.

 ```
 cd /root/workspace
 cp -R /root/lab3/mariadb .
 cp -R /root/lab3/wordpress .
-$ ls -lR mariadb
+ls -lR mariadb
-$ ls -lR wordpress
+ls -lR wordpress
 ```

 #### MariaDB Dockerfile